Ren-Ryan-Li/Ren-Ryan-Li.github.io/_pages/publications.md

 ---

 Thanks for your curiosity!
-I'm passionate about acquiring more opportunities to enhance my research competence and appetite!
+I'm passionate about acquiring more opportunities to uplevel my research competence and appetite!
-I'm seeking Research Assistant jobs in Finance, management science, and operations research for the summer of 2024 and later.
+I'm seeking Research Assistant jobs in Econometrics, Management Science, and Operations Research for the summer of 2024 and later.

 Research
 ======